How to file the excise duty return in MyTax

 If you file excise duties on paper, indicate the tax period as follows:

 - If your tax period is the month, enter the number of the month (1–12).
 Example: If you are filing excise duties for March, your tax period is “3”.

 - If your tax period is the quarter year, enter the number of the quarter (1, 2, 3 or 4).
 Example: If you are filing excise duties for the second quarter (April–June), your tax period is “2”.

 - If your tax period is the calendar year, leave the field blank.

 In addition, enter the year for the period in four digits.

 The excise duty return must contain information for determining the correct amount of excise duty, and product-group-specific information on tax-exempt deliveries and tax-exempt use.
 Product volumes are reported with the accuracy of two decimal places, without rounding up or down.
-However, decimals are not reported in the case of tobacco products, waste or coal.
+However, decimals are not reported in the case of tobacco products, waste, mined minerals or coal.

 Report that one or more advance notices have been submitted about the products.